 Susan: That actually I think we talked about before in our subcontractor series, is making sure that expectation of how they’re communicating with the client is set upfront so there’s not a surprise.

 Don: Okay.
-I think we’ve covered everything that we want to cover on this video unless I missed something.
+I think we’ve covered everything that we want to cover on project management communication unless I missed something.
 Do you think of anything?

 Susan: I think we took care of it.